 Such traits, if adopted and implemented by the education system, would help in the production of better citizens who would lead to the development of the country as a whole.

-Let us know in the comments if we missed any important aspect of ancient education system which can be adopted today?
+Let us know in the comments if we missed any important aspect of the ancient education system which can be adopted today?

 Publish your own article on Folkire as a guest post.